 Why do I need to wear a mask?

 Wearing a mask not only helps you stop touching your face, but it also helps keep your own illnesses from being spread.
 Whether you are making or buying masks, make sure it has a pocket for a filter or is made of several layers of material, and fits snuggly on your face.

 There are many options for buying fabric online.
 You will need cotton fabric (enough to make at least three layers), elastic for the ear fasteners, a filter (optional and must be non-woven material), needle and thread, and if you have one, a sewing machine.
 You can order fabric from big retailers like Joann Fabrics or purely online stores such as Fabric Depot.

 Be sure to wash your fabric before sitting down to sew!

 Tweak the sizing of the elastic and fabric if need be.

 Purchasing Cloth Masks

 If you are not into sewing, you can purchase a cloth mask online.
 We love online stores that also donate to charity, so we feel good about the purchase we make.
 We especially love companies that donate to those working to fight this virus.

-When you purchase a 5 pack of antimicrobial face masks from Buck Mason, it goes to their goal to donate 1 million non-medical masks to people in California and the nation.
+When you purchase a 1 one face mask from Nineteenth Amendment, they will donate 1, 5, 10 or more masks to those in most need.
 There are many people who are struggling to make it financially during this pandemic, so receiving a mask for free is a huge help.

 If you live in the Boston area, consider purchasing a face mask from Workforce.
 For every mask purchased, they will donate a mask to hospitals in the Boston area.